 1. Contrast coverage.
 We have several outpatient centers requiring paid radiologist CT and MRI contrast coverage.

-3. ED evening coverage: Moonlighting shifts from 6pm-1am are available to fellows who work in the capacity of staff radiologists in the ED.
+2. ED plain film coverage: Moonlighting shifts may be available to fellows who work in the capacity of staff radiologists in the ED.

 Online Educational Materials